wilofice/enel/docs/start-guide.md

 4. Review `config.json` for non secret settings.
 Important fields include:
    - `whisperModel` – local Whisper model name (e.g. `base`).
    - `chromaUrl` – URL of the ChromaDB instance for vector search.
+   - `assistantLookbackDays` – how many days of messages the assistant job will consider.
 5. If PostgreSQL is not available locally, run one quickly with Docker:
    ```bash
    docker run --name enel-postgres -e POSTGRES_PASSWORD=pass -p 5432:5432 -d postgres